VeenaBharathi/FeedReaderJasmineTest/README.md

 ## Instructions

-Project Title
+*Project Title
 This is a project to test Feed Reader Application Test Using Jasmine.
 There are 7 test cases in 4 suites that automatically tests the applciation each time it is loaded.

 Getting Started
 The code can be downloaded from following git hub location- https://github.com/VeenaBharathi/FeedReaderJasmineTest.git

-Prerequisites
+*Prerequisites
-Git Bash
+1. Git Bash
-Browser
+2. Browser
-Sublime Test2
+3. Sublime Test2

-Install steps
+*Install steps
-git clone <above repository> into any local folder.
-The application with Jasmine test suite is ready to use.
-Right click on index.html and open with chrome and you can view jasmine test results!
+i) git clone <above repository> into any local folder. ii) The application with Jasmine test suite is ready to use. iii) Right click on index.html and open with chrome and you can view jasmine test results!

-Instructions
+*Instructions
 1.RSS Feeds Suite.
 It has 3 test scenarios to be verified.
 - Atleast one feed is present is verified using "are defined" test.
 - Verify URL for feeds are not empty using "urls are not empty" test.